7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 ## 4. Code

-Disclaimer: All the training had to be done on a local machine, because the university cluster is at the moment not accessible due to a cyber attack.
-This puts heavy computational restraints on our work, especially with regard to the fine-tuning.
+Disclaimer: All the training had to be done on a local machine, because the university cluster is not accessible at the moment due to a cyber attack.
+This puts heavy computational restraints on our work, especially with regard to model fine-tuning.

 ### 4.1 Keypoint Visualization

-We started the project by gaining a first glimpses into the functionalities and possibilities of pose estimation.
+We started the project by gaining a first glimpse into the functionalities and possibilities of pose estimation.
 Therefore we created a [notebook to visualize the keypoints](https://github.com/7AtAri/ergonomic_pose_detect/blob/main/learning_from_images/src/visualize_keypoints_example.ipynb) on our own dataset with Ultralytics' YOLOv8-Pose.

 RTMpose-wholebody vs YOLOv8-Pose: